cbejl/CbeJlPotionsAPI/README.md

 After create your own effect type, simply register the type using the ``CustomEffectManager.registerPotionEffectType(CustomPotionEffectType type)``

-If you want to obtain a potion item with your custom effect, you can call the ``CustomEffectManager.getPotion(org.bukkit.NamespacedKey, CustomEffectProperties properties)`` method.
+If you want to get a potion item with your custom effect, you can call the ``CustomEffectManager.getPotion(org.bukkit.NamespacedKey, CustomEffectProperties properties)`` method.

+If you want to get a tipped arrow with your custom effect, you can call the ``CustomEffectManager.getTippedArrow(org.bukkit.NamespacedKey, CustomEffectProperties properties)`` method.

 #### Step 4.
 PROFIT!